charltonaustin/blog-entries/editing/graphing_change_vs_cyclomatic_complexity.md

 plt.title(f"complexity vs churn {project_name}")
 plt.show()
 ```
-Now none of this graphing code really depends on the project.
+Now, none of this graphing code really depends on the project.
 All you really need are two files that are named cc.txt and changes.txt.
 It reads those and then creates a graph where the x label comes from cc.txt and the y label comes from changes.txt.
 It only really depends on [matplotlib](https://matplotlib.org/) and [mplcursors](https://mplcursors.readthedocs.io/en/stable/)